Jesus is Lord…but Safety First!

-We were behind a dusty bus, that was almost certainly carrying a number of passengers that far exceeded its safe limit, the bus had clearly been wrecked before because though it was driving forward the back wheels and the front wheels seemed to be going in entirely different directions.
-But the thing that caught my attention and made me think was what was painted on the back of the bus.
+We were behind a dusty bus that was almost certainly carrying a number of passengers that far exceeded its safe limit.
+The bus had been wrecked before because though it was driving forward, the back and front wheels seemed to be going in entirely different directions.
+But one thing caught my attention and made me think.
+A slogan was painted on the back of the bus.

-In our culture safety is a very foundational consideration in every area of life.
+In our American culture, safety is a foundational consideration in every area of life.

 We desire financial security, so we put money into retirement to ensure that we will always have what is needed to secure a comfortable life until we die.

-We desire physical security, so we insure ourselves against disease and sickness, and we avoid anything that could possibly be dangerous.
-We fully enclose our kids into trampolines to keep them from falling, and we keep children in car seats until they are old enough for a learners permit.
+We desire physical security, so we insure ourselves against disease and sickness and avoid anything that could be dangerous.
+We fully enclose our kids into trampoline cages to keep them from falling, and we keep children in car seats until they are old enough for a learner’s permit.
 (Don’t freak out!
 I am exaggerating to make a point)

-We desire spiritual security so we go to large churches where no one will ever challenge us personally or call us out on our sin.
-We send others into the “dangerous” mission field, but we hesitate to leave the comforts of our warm bed and Netflix on demand.
+We desire spiritual security, so we go to large churches where no one will ever challenge us personally or call us out on our sins.
+We send others into the “dangerous” mission field, but we hesitate to leave the comforts of our warm bed and Netflix on-demand.

 There is wisdom at the core of all of these precautions.
 I have a retirement, medical insurance, and a comfortable home.
-But I know that to say that Jesus is Lord and mean it, will bring me into danger.
-It will take me out of my comfort zone and into places where I have to confront my desires for comfort and a lazy, self-centered life.
+But I know that to say that Jesus is Lord and mean it will bring me into danger.
+It will take me out of my comfort zone and into places where I must confront my desires for comfort and a lazy, self-centered life.

 Ultimately, you will have to choose one of the phrases as our mantra to live by; you can’t have both.